-- ▶ There is no restriction on the type of extinguisher which may be used. - Use extinguishing media suitable for surrounding area.
+- $\mbox{\ }^{\blacktriangleright}\mbox{\ }$ There is no restriction on the type of extinguisher which may be used. - Use extinguishing media suitable for surrounding area.

-Special hazards arising from the substrate or mixture
+Special hazards arising from the substrate or mixture Fire Incompatibility None known.

-Fire Incompatibility

-None known.

-Advice for firefighters

-Fire Fighting

-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses - Use fire fighting procedures suitable for surrounding area. - Fire/Explosion Hazard - Non combustible - Not considered a significant fire risk, however containers may burn.
+Advice for firefighters Fire Fighting When silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed on the silica particles.
+When heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse.
+Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.
+Non combustible.
+Not considered a significant fire risk, however containers may burn